BrandonsAccount/k6-health-checks/k6-runner/README.md

-# 🔍 Distributed Website Health Checks with k6 & Otel Collector
+# 🔍 Distributed Website Health Checks with k6

 This project uses [Grafana k6](https://k6.io/) to run **scalable HTTP health checks** against hundreds of endpoints across multiple teams and services.
 It's designed to be simple, composable, and CI-friendly — no complex infrastructure required.
 Each virtual user (VU) will run one health check in parallel.

-Health checks are pushed to an Otel Collector, which can then be configured to send metrics to various backends like Datadog or Prometheus.
-An example Otel Collector config is provided in the `otel-collector` directory.

 ---